oldbanana12/Nav2/README.md

 * We'll use the word __tile__ to define one section of the game map when larger maps are involved (e.g. afgh).
 You see these tiles in the filenames of various files (i.e. `afgh_139_141_nav.nav2`)
 * A __group__ is a logical division of the data structures in a single .nav2 file.
 If a navmesh is self contained and is not part of a tiled map, it will likely only have one group.
 If the .nav2 file forms part of a tiled map, it will have one main group and one group for each bordering tile.
 * A __segment__ is a subdivision of the navmesh within the nav2 file.
 Within each group, the navmeshes are generally divided into these segments.
-These form a grid, but some of the segments are further subdivided if there is a lot of geometry in a particular area.
+These form a grid, but some of the segments are further subdivided if there is a lot of geometry in a particular area, or if particular areas need to be specially divided (maybe to differentiate water etc).

 ## Co-ordinates as integers